AMAZING 5-DAY GREECE ITINERARY

 - By plane: The fastest way is to book a flight which takes less than one hour, but is also less fun and scenic.

-BEST WAY TO GET AROUND GREECE IN 5 DAYS
+BEST WAY TO GET AROUND GREECE

 - Bring your most comfy shoes and prepare for a lot of walking in Athens and Santorini.
 Sometimes, walking will not get you everywhere.
 At least if you only have five days in Greece and want to do more than walking.